-Learn ways we can teach our children to overcome challenges and begin to establish positive and productive routines.
+Learn ways we can teach our children to overcome challenges and begin to establish positive and productive routines through parent coaching.

 The goal for all parents is to raise independent and responsible young adults who overcome challenges and work hard to meet their own expectations (personal goals) and the expectations within the roles they play (student, son/daughter, athlete).

 Proactive parenting strategies for ADHD and executive function deficits.

 These are behavior and environmental changes parents should use to shape the behavior of children, with and without ADHD.